TinglikeGithub/TinglikeGithub/README.md

 ### Hi there 👋

-I am Ting Pan.
-I am currently pursuing a Master's degree in Data Science, complemented by a rich foundation in Economics, Finance, and Law.
+I am Ting Pan, a Data Scientist with a strong background in Economics, Finance, and Law.

 ### 🔭 My Expertise
 - Database Management: SQL (Postgres, MySQL), NoSQL (MongoDB)